- Describe the properties of light as energy

 When metabolic demands in the chloroplast require additional ATP, but no additional NADPH, cyclic electron flow from PSI through the electron transport chain and back to PSI can boost the proton gradient and thus photophosphorylation (light-driven ATP synthesis).
 Thus PSI is versatile in the sense that oxidized PSI can give electrons to either NADP+ (most of the time) or to the ETC (when needed to make additional ATP).

-This 5-min video gives a very nice animation of the light reactions of photosynthesis – students in Biol 1510 do not need to remember the details of the electron transport chain nor the name of the enzyme that reduces NADP+ to NADPH.
+This 5-min video gives a very nice animation of the light reactions of photosynthesis – students in Biological Principles do not need to remember the details of the electron transport chain nor the name of the enzyme that reduces NADP+ to NADPH.

 And here is a short video lecture on the light reactions: